 Travis Barnes lives in central Victoria with his wife and two daughters.
 He is an associate minister with the Churches of Christ denomination.
 Travis loves to help people find their God-given calling and encourage people to walk with Jesus into the unique adventure he has for each person.
 His website is here.

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today on achieving your dreams.
+He recently wrote this article on achieving your dreams.

 Fake it til you make it

 Elizabeth Swaney isn’t afraid to dream big.
 In 2007 while a university student, Swaney decided to run for Governor of California.
 Taking on a formidable opponent in Arnold Schwarzenegger.
 She was unsuccessful in her bid but Swaney kept dreaming and set her sights on becoming a winter Olympian.

 Trying It Out

 Swaney attempted Bobsled but was told she was too short.
 She turned to Skeleton and Aerial Skiing but eventually decided to make her Olympic mark in the sport of halfpipe skiing.

 Half-pipe skiing involves skiing through a half-pipe while performing various tricks such as flips, spins, and grabs.
 Elizabeth Swaney couldn’t do any of those but we’ll worry about that later.

 There was little chance Swaney would be selected to compete in half-pipe skiing for the United States where she was born.
 The United States has 325 million people most of whom can do half-pipe skiing better than she can.